Clotto42524/Clotto42524.github.io/_posts/2024-03-11-Chi-Square-Test-Mailer-Campaign.md

 ```

 Now that we have all our data ready, we can run our test.
-Using **chi2_contingency** and passing in our **observed_values**, we're able to calculate the chi square statistc, p-value, degrees of freedom, and expected values for our test.
+Using **chi2_contingency** and passing in our **observed_values**, we're able to calculate the chi square statistic, p-value, degrees of freedom, and expected values for our scenario.
 We can also get the critical value by using **chi2.ppf** and passing in our acceptance criteria and degrees of freedom.

 ```python